jdechalendar/gridemissions/README.md

 }
 ```
 For example, `"CO2_CISO_D"` is the column for consumed emissions in the California ISO, `"CO2_CISO_NG"` is the column for produced emissions in the California ISO.

+## FAQ
+### I tried to retrieve data from the API from 2018 without success
+The backend API only stores a month's worth of data (to save on AWS costs).
+You can download data in bulk instead from [here](https://gridemissions.jdechalendar.su.domains/#/code).

+### Where are the emissions factors coming?
+These are life-cycle emissions factors from the IPCC (Table A.II.4 on page 982).
+If you want, you can use other emissions factors.
+[This](https://github.com/jdechalendar/gridemissions/blob/main/src/gridemissions/emissions.py#L14-L28) is where they are being read in by the codebase.
+If you pass in custom emissions factors, you can then re-run the code to generate estimates using your favorite ones.
+It would also not be too difficult to modify this code to make the emissions factors depend on the balancing-area and time of year, although that would require a bit more work.

 ## Installation
 Clone this repository on your machine using HTTPS: